Search

 }

-Implementation example for pattern 2
+CSS example for the exception pattern

 @container (min-width: 480px) {